 Change is inevitable.
 Progress is optional. – Tony Robbins

 Whatever you decide, make sure it’s the right move for your brand.
 Don’t base your decisions on what others are doing, but on what works for your business.
 Just because your competitors are changing it up and exploring different avenues, it doesn’t necessarily mean it’s the right solution for your company.
-And, during such unpredictable times a trusted name, product or service might actually be exactly what we need.
+During such unpredictable times a trusted name, product or service may be exactly what’s needed.

 Sometimes evolving doesn’t mean transforming; sometimes it just means owning what is there. – Salma Hayek